aureliojargas/clitest/examples/README.md

 Now take a look at the `.md` files.
 They're normal Markdown documents (with titles, paragraphs, code blocks), created to be read by humans (after HTML conversion).

-Inside the code blocks there are examples of command lines and their results. `cltest` can extract and run these commands for you!
+Inside the code blocks there are examples of command lines and their results. `clitest` can extract and run these commands for you!
 Now you can guarantee that all your examples are correct.

 ```
-$ cltest --prefix tab cut.md
+$ clitest --prefix tab cut.md
 #1	echo "one:two:three:four:five:six" | cut -d : -f 1
 #2	echo "one:two:three:four:five:six" | cut -d : -f 4
 #3	echo "one:two:three:four:five:six" | cut -d : -f 1,4